automenta/mb7/doc/README.gra3.md

 ### **User-Friendly Interfaces**

-To ensure SemanticScribe is intuitive and ubiquitous, the system offers multiple entry points for interacting with the
+To ensure Netention is intuitive and ubiquitous, the system offers multiple entry points for interacting with the
 graph:

 1. **Visual Graph Editor**: